bUnit-dev/bUnit/docs/docs/getting-started/writing-csharp-tests.md

 ---
 uid: writing-csharp-tests
-title: Writing tests in C# for Blazor components
+title: Writing Tests in C# for Blazor Components
 ---

-# Writing tests in C# for Blazor components
+# Writing Tests in C# for Blazor Components

 Testing Blazor components is a different from testing regular C# classes: Blazor components are *rendered*, they have the *Blazor component life-cycle*, during which we can *provide input* to them and where they *produce output*.